lizmat/articles/review-of-2022.md

 Now allow for the semi-colon in `my :($a,$b) = 42,666` because the left-hand side is really a `Signature` rather than a `List`.

 ## Summary

+And about 1900 module releases, up from about 1650 in 2021.

 I guess we've seen **one** big change in the past year, namely having experimental support for `RakuAST` become available.
 And many smaller goodies and tweaks and features.
 Now that `RakuAST` has become "mainstream" as it were, we can think of having certain optimizations.
 Such as making `sprintf` with a fixed format string about 30x as fast!
 Exciting times ahead!